Aliona83/project_j/DEPLOYMENT.md

 To clone this repository follow the below steps:

-* Locate the repository at this link The Wine Garden BnB.
+* Locate the repository at this link project_j.
 * Under 'Code', see the different cloning options, HTTPS, SSH, and GitHub CLI.
 * Click the prefered cloning option, and then copy the link provided.
 * Open Terminal.